 In Vitro Fertilization (IVF)/Intra-cytoplasmic Sperm Injection (ICSI)

-In vitro fertilization (IVF) is a form of assisted reproduction where the eggs from the woman are extracted under anesthetic and placed in a culture dish with thousands of sperm, (or ICSI, see below) allowing the process of fertilization to take place outside the body.
-The resulting embryos are grown in the laboratory over 2 – 5 days before being transferred back into the woman’s uterus increasing the chance that a pregnancy will occur.
+In vitro fertilization (IVF) is a form of assisted reproduction where the eggs from the woman are extracted under anesthetic and placed in a culture dish with thousands of sperm, (or ICSI, see below) allowing fertilization to take place outside the body.
+The resulting embryos develop in the laboratory over 2 – 5 days before being transferred back into the woman’s uterus increasing the chance that a pregnancy will occur.

-The process of fertilization take place over a few hours and a number of embryos can form.
+The process of fertilization takes place over a few hours and a number of embryos can form.

 Fertilized embryos are transferred to the woman’s uterus in a simple procedure call an embryo transfer (a very similar technique to a pap smear).

-If more than one embryo develop, we can freeze those that are surplus for use in subsequent cycles.
+If more than one embryo develops, we can freeze them for use in subsequent cycles.

-Intra-cytoplasmic sperm injection (ICSI) differs from conventional in vitro fertilization (IVF) in that the embryologist selects a single sperm to be injected directly into an egg, instead of fertilization taking place in a dish where many sperm are placed near an egg.
+Intra-cytoplasmic sperm injection (ICSI) differs from conventional in vitro fertilization (IVF) in that the embryologist selects a single sperm to be injected directly into an egg, instead of fertilization where many sperm are placed near an egg.